martinalilla/master-cde-2023-module-7-microservices-products/readme.md

 All the code is designed to run in a simple Docker container (see the _Dockerfile_), to maintain all the advantages of the microservices architecture, run in a lightweight isolated environment (so other microservices can be added following this architecture) in order to decouple the microservice, and to easily allow its scalability thanks to the cloud architecture.
 Since the code is designed to work correctly with the Docker container, it's better to test it _as is_ with the provided image in ECR [inserire link]() with the provided AWS infrastructure, but, if you want, you can test it in your local machine by following the _local execution_ steps below (please, remember that you can encounter errors due to your different environment).

+## Test the code

+### Prerequisites
+In order to run this code, you must satisfy these prerequisites:
+- Have an AWS account with both access and secret keys.
+- Have access to AWS DynamoDB and ECR
+- Have Docker installed (needed to push the image to ECR)
+- Have installed the [AWS-CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) (only if you want to test in local)

+### Steps
 1. Go to the products microservice endpoints:
 - endpoint